Chart Color Schemes

 Carine is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Carine, as per the latest Census, 85.8% of dwellings were houses, with the remaining 14.2% being semi-detached, apartments, or other types.
-In contrast, Perth metro had 59.6% houses and 40.4% other dwellings.
+In Carine, as per the latest Census evaluation, 85.8% of dwellings were houses with the remaining 14.2% being semi-detached homes, apartments, and other types of dwellings.
+This contrasts with Perth metropolitan area's dwelling structure, which was 59.6% houses and 40.4% other dwellings.
 Home ownership in Carine stood at 45.9%, with mortgaged dwellings at 44.2% and rented ones at 9.8%.
-The median monthly mortgage repayment was $2,340, exceeding Perth metro's average of $1,950.
-Median weekly rent in Carine was $450, higher than Perth metro's $350.
-Nationally, Carine's mortgage repayments were significantly higher at $2,340 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,340, higher than Perth metro's average of $1,950.
+The median weekly rent figure for Carine was $450, compared to Perth metro's $350.
+Nationally, Carine's median monthly mortgage repayments were significantly higher at $2,340 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing